A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Upgrade curl to version 7.88.0 or later immediately across all affected systems
+• Upgrade curl and libcurl to version 7.88.0 or later on all affected hosts.

 Patch Information